-Name Age Position Warren B. Kanders 55 Executive Chairman of the Board of Directors Robert R. Schiller 50 Executive Vice Chairman of the Board of Directors Peter R. Metcalf 57 President and Chief Executive Officer Aaron J. Kuehne 34 Interim Chief Financial Officer, Vice President of Finance, Secretary and Treasurer
+Name Age Position Warren B. Kanders 58 Executive Chairman of the Board of Directors Robert R. Schiller 53 Executive Vice Chairman of the Board of Directors Aaron J. Kuehne 37 Chief Financial Officer, Secretary and Treasurer Mark Ritchie 57 Chief Operating Officer

-See "Biographical Information for Directors" for biographical information with respect to Warren B. Kanders, Peter R. Metcalf and Robert R. Schiller.
+See "Biographical Information for Directors" for biographical information with respect to Warren B. Kanders and Robert R. Schiller.

-Aaron J. Kuehne, 34, is our Interim Chief Financial Officer, Vice President of Finance, Secretary and Treasurer.
-Mr. Kuehne has served as the Company's interim chief financial officer, and principal financial officer and chief accounting officer since March 15, 2013, and has been with the Company since September 2010.
-Before joining the Company, Mr. Kuehne served as the Corporate Controller of Certiport from August 2009 to September 2010.
+Aaron J. Kuehne, 37, has served as our Chief Financial Officer, Secretary and Treasurer since March 2013.
+From March 2013 to November 2013, Mr. Kuehne served as the Company's interim chief financial officer, and has been with the Company since September 2010.
+Before joining the Company in September 2010, Mr. Kuehne served as the Corporate Controller of Certiport from August 2009 to September 2010.
 From July 2004 to August 2009, Mr. Kuehne served in various capacities with KPMG LLP, most recently as Audit Manager.
 Mr. Kuehne graduated with a Bachelor of Arts degree in Accounting from University of Utah - David Eccles School of Business in 2002 and with a M.B.A. degree from University of Utah - David Eccles School of Business in 2004.
 He has also been a Certified Public Accountant since 2005.